technix/the-coiled-crown/README.md

 - mute music when tab is inactive
 - configurable themes, fonts and sizes

-These features were added for the game:
+Custom color theme was added for the game.

-- game theme
-- text output customizations

 ## Run game locally